Proof before the editioning of version 5, state III in the second edition.

-Changes from version 4: composition rendered on a new plate in photogravure (see Curatorial Remarks).
+Changes from version 3: composition transferred to new plate in engraving.

 Bourgeois issued the first edition of “He Disappeared into Complete Silence” in 1947.
 (See cat. no. 1228.)
 At that time, while actively working in printmaking at the Atelier 17 workshop, she decided to create an illustrated book edition with hopes of making her work more widely known.
 As it turned out, the book was not a success and Bourgeois never completed the announced edition of 54 examples.
 It frustrated her that she had never finished the project and, much later, in the early 1980s, she began efforts to reissue the book.

 Bourgeois could not locate the printing plates for the nine illustrations, so she set about producing new ones.
 She worked first, in 1984, with printer Deli Sacilotto, of Iris Editions, New York, to create photogravures using 1947 impressions of Plates 1, 3, and the “Alternative Plate.”
 Then, in 1990, she created engraved versions of Plates 2 and 6 with the assistance of Christian Guérin of Gravure, New York.
 First, though, in order to determine whether Guérin’s engraving was suitable, she asked him to engrave two similar compositions.
 (See “Atlantic Avenue: Transparent Houses” [cat. nos.
 1054.1, .2, .3].)